saulosgil/Data_Science_Agit/README.md

 # Course - Agit: Data Science

-This repository consists of scripts of Python course of AGIT.
+This repository consists of scripts of notebooks of Python of the course Data Science of AGIT.